opencadc/caom2tools/doc/user/script_description.md

     Plane.dataRelease = 2017-08-31T00:00:00
     Chunk.position.coordsys = ['RADECSYS,RADESYS']

-   * Observation.observationID provides a default value of `test_obs`, which is used if the keyword `OBSID` does not exist in the FITS file.
+   * Observation.observationID provides a default value of `TEST_OBS`, which is used if the keyword `OBSID` does not exist in the FITS file.
    * Plane.dataRelease provides an override value, which is always used.
    * Chunk.position.coordsys provides a list of FITS keywords to try.
 If the first value is not in the FITS header, the second one is queried.
-If neither of them exist, there were be no value for Chunk.position.coordsys in the CAOM2 observation.
+If neither of them exist, there will be no value for Chunk.position.coordsys in the CAOM2 observation.

 #### Programmatic Blueprint Usage